Put God First: Don’t Lose Sight of What Matters Most

 It’s easy to criticize them.
 Yet this same thing still happens now.

-How many religious leaders today have become so focused on preserving their job, maintaining their paycheck, and keeping their followers that they oppose the work of God, things contrary to their faith and what God has called them to do?
+How many religious leaders today have become so focused on preserving their job, maintaining their paycheck, and holding on to their followers that they oppose the work of God?
+In doing so, they resist God’s movements and instead act contrary to their faith and what he has called them to do.

 It happens too often, and it’s wrong.
-We must always put God first, even if we might lose something in the process.
+We must always put God first, even if we might lose something of lesser importance in the process.